secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/field-marketing-epics/index.html.md

 ### FMM Creates

-* [ ] [Zoom License Request](https://gitlab.com/gitlab-com/marketing/field-marketing/-/issues/new?issuable_template=request_zoom_license_date) - NOTE: This should be submitted and confirmed prior to the epic being opened.
+* [ ] [Zoom License Request](https://gitlab.com/gitlab-com/marketing/field-marketing/-/issues/new?issuable_template=request_zoom_license_date) - NOTE: This is only needed for virtual workshops.
+This issue should be submitted and confirmed prior to the epic being opened.
 Do not open epic if this issue has not been created and the date for the workshop has not been confirmed on the webcast calendar by the FMC. - FMM creates, assigns to FMC
 * [ ] [Request Target List](https://gitlab.com/gitlab-com/marketing/demand-generation/campaigns/-/issues/new?issuable_template=request-confirm-target-list) - NOTE: This issue is included in the [Write Copy](https://gitlab.com/gitlab-com/marketing/field-marketing/-/blob/master/.gitlab/issue_templates/write-copy.md) issue and must be completed before the first invite is due. - FMM creates, assigns FMM and FMC (issue will be triaged)
 * [ ] [Optional: New Design Assets for Demand Base Display Ads](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/issues/new?issuable_template=request-design-general) - FMM creates, assigns to FMM and Design Team
 * [ ] [Optional: Paid Ads Issue Created for Digital Marketing](https://gitlab.com/gitlab-com/marketing/demand-generation/digital-marketing/-/issues/new?issuable_template=paid-digital-request) - FMM creates, assigns to FMM and DMP Team